apify/apify-docs/sources/academy/webscraping/scraping_basics_python/08_saving_data.md

 The CSV format is popular among data analysts because a wide range of tools can import it, including spreadsheets apps like LibreOffice Calc, Microsoft Excel, Apple Numbers, and Google Sheets.

 In Python, it's convenient to read and write CSV files, thanks to the [`csv`](https://docs.python.org/3/library/csv.html) standard library module.
-Let's open Python's interactive REPL and try a small example to understand the basic usage:
+First let's try something small in the Python's interactive REPL to familiarize ourselves with the basic usage:

 ```py
 >>> import csv